What Is Secondary Health Insurance?

 What's the best secondary health insurance for pregnancy?

-You can reduce the cost of your pregnancy by signing up for supplemental health insurance for pregnant women.
-Options include short-term disability insurance and a maternity leave plan, which can help replace lost income.
-Plus, a hospital indemnity plan can reduce your out-of-pocket hospital costs by giving you a direct cash payment for covered situations.
+The best supplemental health insurance for pregnant women includes short-term disability insurance and maternity leave plans, which can help replace lost income.
+A hospital indemnity plan can also be a good idea, so you can lower your out-of-pocket hospital costs for your delivery.
 The best policy for you will depend on your specific needs.

-Many secondary insurance plans consider a pregnancy to be a preexisting condition and will not provide coverage for pregnancies that are known before a policy begins.
+Many secondary insurance plans consider a pregnancy to be a preexisting condition and will not provide coverage for pregnancies that you know about before a policy begins.
 There could also be a waiting period that prevents pregnancy coverage in the first several months of a policy.

 dad playing with child